WebAssembly/component-model/design/mvp/Async.md

 import call with a `stream` or `future` somewhere in the result type), the receiver always gets *unique ownership* of the *readable end* of the `stream` or `future`.
-When *producing* a `stream` or `future` value as a parameter (of an import call) or result (of an export call), the producer can either *transfer ownership* of a readable end it has already received or it can create a fresh writable end (via `stream.new` or `future.new`) and then lift this writable end to create a fresh readable end in the consumer while maintaining ownership of the writable end in the producer.
-To maintain the invariant that readable ends are unique, a writable end can be lifted at most once, trapping otherwise.
+When *producing* a `stream` or `future` value as a parameter (of an import call) or result (of an export call), the producer can *transfer ownership* of a readable end that it has either been given by the outside world or freshly created via `{stream,future}.new` (which also return a fresh paired writable end that is permanently owned by the calling component instance).

 Based on this, `stream<T>` and `future<T>` values can be passed between functions as if they were synchronous `list<T>` and `T` values, resp.
 For